(This is part 4 in a 4-part series).

 The Bottom Line on Trust Funding

 Many people like the cost and time savings, plus the added control over assets a revocable living trust offers.
-Yet in the end an unfunded trust isn’t worth the paper it’s written on.
+Yet in the end, an unfunded trust isn’t worth the paper it’s written on.
 We are available to answer your questions about funding your trust and look forward to working with you and your advisors on all of your estate planning needs.
-Contact our office today at 646.736.7539 or via the submission box below.
+Contact our office today.

 Click below for the other parts in this series: